-If you have an asphalt shingle or cedar shingle roof, we typically repair or fully replace your roof.
+If you have an asphalt shingle or cedar shingle roof, we can repair or fully replace your roof.

 Depending on your roof and your needs, we may be able to accomodate related work such as gutter replacement, siding replacement, or chimney repair.

-+ I don’t live in town, will you still work on my roof?
++ I'm not close to Moscow & Pullman, will you still work on my roof?

 + How much does a roof inspection cost?